FlxB2/Constraint-Based-Automated-Updating-of-Application-Deployment-Models/README.md

 This repository contains the prototype for the bachelor thesis
 "Constraint-Based Automated Updating of Application Deployment Models"
-The motivating scenario of found in the thesis is included in the edmm/ folder and will be run by default.
+The motivating scenario in the thesis is included in the edmm/ folder and will be run by default.

 ## Setup
 This project uses a planner to update deployment models.
 As of right now,